wp-plugins/wimvideopro/README.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html
 Stable tag: 2.0.3

-WimTVPro is the video plugin that adds several features to manage and publish video on demand, video playlists and stream live events on your WordPress website.
+WimTVPro is the video plugin that adds several features to manage and publish video on demand, video playlists and stream live events on your website.

 == Description ==